Classical Verification of Quantum Computations in Linear Time

-We first formalize the set-up of the theorem as follows. \begin{setup} Suppose the parties are formalized in Section \ref{sec:4.1}.
+We first formalize the set-up of the theorem as follows.
+We note in this subsection we do not follow the register symbols in Section \ref{sec:6.1r}; specifically, $\bK$ will be used to denote a key pair, to make our lemmas more general. \begin{setup} Suppose the parties are formalized in Section \ref{sec:4.1}.
 Suppose the client holds a key pair in register $\bK=(\bx_0,\bx_1)$.
-Define $\SETUP^2(\bK)$ as the set of purified joint states that are \begin{itemize}\item efficiently preparable;\item key checkable for $\bK$; \item claw-free for $\bK$. \end{itemize} In addition, a transcript register $\bd$ is initialized, whose length is equal to the length of keys in $\bK$ plus $\kappa$. \end{setup} Note the $\bK$ is a key pair (that will be chosen to be different key pairs in our later proofs) instead of the $\bK$ in the Setup \ref{setup:1}. \begin{thm} Suppose the client holds a key pair in register $\bK^{(\helper)}$.
-Suppose a normalized purified joint state $\ket{\varphi}\in \SETUP^2(\bK^{(\helper)})$ is in the $\epsilon$-semi-honest form of $\bK^{(\helper)}$.
+Define $\SETUP^2(\bK)$ as the set of purified joint states that are \begin{itemize}\item efficiently preparable;\item key checkable for $\bK$; \item claw-free for $\bK$. \end{itemize} In addition, a transcript register $\bd$ is initialized, whose length is equal to the length of keys in $\bK$ plus $\kappa$ (security parameter). \end{setup} \begin{thm} Suppose the client holds a key pair in register $\bK^{(\switch)}$.
+Suppose a sub-normalized purified joint state $\ket{\varphi}\in \SETUP^2(\bK^{(\switch)})$ is in the $\epsilon$-basis-honest form of $\bK^{(\switch)}$.
 For any polynomial time adversary $\fAdv$, denote the post-execution state of the RO-padded Hadamard test as

 Then at least one of the following two is true: \begin{itemize} \item (Small passing probability)